 Fredonia C.A.R.E.S.
 [Choice | Acceptance | Responsibility | Experience | Success]

-Fredonia CARES is a Student Counseling Services initiative designed to address alcohol
+Fredonia CARES is a Substance Abuse and Violence Prevention (SAVP) initiative designed

-and other drug (AOD) concerns on our campus.
-The program responds to the individual
+to address alcohol and other drug (AOD) concerns on our campus.
+The program responds

-needs of students who have been charged with a violation of the Fredonia Alcohol and
+to the individual needs of students who have been charged with a violation of the

-Drug Policy.
-Additionally, students who believe they might benefit from examining
+Fredonia Alcohol and Drug Policy.
+Additionally, students who believe they might benefit

-their substance use may take part in an appropriate workshop.
-Students will participate
+from examining their substance use may take part in an appropriate workshop.
+Students

-in a private and confidential consultation regarding their substance use and will
+will participate in a private and confidential consultation regarding their substance

-be referred to one of two unique, researched based, experiential workshops focusing
+use and will be referred to one of two unique, researched based, experiential workshops

-on self-assessment to help better understand the risks and impacts substance use plays
+focusing on self-assessment to help better understand the risks and impacts substance

-in one’s life; and/or individual counseling services.
-The program respects an individuals’
+use plays in one’s life; and/or individual counseling services.
+The program respects

-values and personal choices regarding substance use, while recognizing that with new
+an individuals’ values and personal choices regarding substance use, while recognizing

-information, time to process it, and support for change, most people benefit from
+that with new information, time to process it, and support for change, most people

 Frequently Asked Questions: